ipesek/jsxgraphbook/src/3_3_circles.md

 </script>

 {lang=EN}
-First what we notice is, that when we initialized the board with a new argument `keepAspectRatio:true` which we use to tell JSXGraph that we want that html object and drawing board keep the aspect ratio between $x$ and $y$ axis.
+The first thing what we notice is, that we initialized the board with a new argument `keepAspectRatio:true` which we use to tell JSXGraph that we want our drawing board to keep the aspect ratio between the $x$ and $y$ axis.
 Setting this to true is necessary if circles should look like circles and not like ellipses.

 After creating both points we create two circles. _Circle1_ is created with `var circle1 = board.create("circle",[p,q],{strokecolor:"red", strokeWidth:4});`.
-We can see, that here we created circle with two points which is default method for creating the circles.
+We can see that here we created circle with two points which is default method for creating the circles.
 We used two additional attributes which we used to set the color and width of the stroke.
 Color here was not defined with RGB system, but with the [color name](https://en.wikipedia.org/wiki/Web_colors).